x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 >
 > Metaphorically speaking, the Google Cloud resource hierarchy resembles the file system found in traditional operating systems as a way of organizing and managing entities hierarchically.
 Generally, each resource has exactly one parent. **This hierarchical organization of resources enables you to set access control policies and configuration settings on a parent resource, and the policies and Identity and Access Management (IAM) settings are inherited by the child resources.**

-The brilliant thing with this implementation is that it ties permissions (e.g. read access to storage buckets) to their location (e.g. the buckets in the `production` project), which provides context.
-Conversely in AWS, a set of permissions exists within the whole AWS account they belong to.
+The brilliant thing with this implementation is that it ties permissions (e.g. read access to storage buckets) to their location (e.g. the buckets in the `production` project), which provides **context**.
+In AWS, policies/permissions exists within the whole AWS account they belong to.
 You need to add specific `Conditions` , or to define the `Resources` to which the permissions apply to scope down access.
 In practice, this is rarely implemented comprehensively and leads to significant complexity.
-And that's if you're creating the permissions yourself - AWS-Managed permissions will apply to everything in that account.
+And that's if you're creating the permissions yourself - AWS-managed permissions will apply to everything in that account.

-GCP's resource hierarchy, which you get out of the box, also fosters better isolation of environments.
+Thanks to its ease of use, GCP's resource hierarchy also fosters better isolation of environments.
 I can't tell you how many times I've seen large, mature organizations have their production, staging and development environments in the same AWS account (often the Organization's management account, which is excluded from Security Control Policies).
-Compounded with the above, the end result is a proliferation of overly privileged principals.
+Compounded with the above, the end result is an environment rich in privilege escalation and lateral movement vectors.

-What about the process required for a user to access the different levels of the hierarchy?
+What about the process required for a GCP user to access the different levels of the hierarchy?
 Easy - if a user has permissions granted in that project (it's really *if a user is assigned a **role** in that project*, but we're already confused enough with the terminology), then they can use those permissions.
 No need for additional principals, role assumption chains or overly complex edge cases that [almost no one understands](https://ermetic.com/blog/aws/diving-deeply-into-iam-policy-evaluation-highlights-from-aws-reinforce-session-iam433/).

 And when it comes to security, simpler often leads to safer.